 *Our recommendation* Allocating the organizational resources and personnel necessary to work alongside the vendors in partnership throughout implementation or upgrading allows your organization to be more involved, knowledgeable, and better equipped.

 By avoiding these top ten common pitfalls, your organization is more likely to implement a Records Management program that truly optimizes business processes, improves worker productivity, and reaps ROI benefits.
-To find out how Collabware provides both products and services to ensure the optimal RM program implementation and experience, contact us for a discovery call or demo today.
+To find out how Collabware provides both products and services to ensure the optimal RM program implementation and experience, contact us for a personalized discovery call or a free demo today.

 For a free printable version of this list and a (bonus!)
 RM health status checklist, download our PDF below.